peco/peco/README.md

 This README is long and comprehensive.
 Use the [Table of Contents](#table-of-contents) to navigate to the section that interests you.
 It has been placed at the bottom of the README file because of its length.

+> If you use peco, please consider sponsoring the authors of this project from the "Sponsor" button on the project page at https://github.com/peco/peco.
+Sponsorship plans start at $1 :)

 # Description